nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find clients with the specified keyword(s)
-2. CinnamonBun shows a list of clients an attribute containing at least one keyword
+2. CinnamonBun shows a list of clients with an attribute containing at least one keyword

 **Extensions**